teusH/MySense/docs/gps.md

 On success enable it: `systemctl enable gpsd`

 ### GSPD and USB serial lines WARNING
 We discovered that the GPSD daemon disrupted some USB serial interfaces e.g. the USB serial interfaces to Spec (gas) adapters.
-Initiating the GPS daemon with the `-b` flag did not solve the problem.
-The solution was to disable the GPS daemon: `update-rc.d gpsd disable`.
+Initiating the GPS daemon with the `-b` flag and setting in `/etc/default/gpsd` automatic USB discovery on false, did solve the problem.
+If not disable the daemon.
+The serial TTL used by gpsd is using GPIO with a high clock speed.
+This may disrupt USB serial data reads.

-To-Do: try to read gps data direct from the serial interface?
+To-Do: try to read gps data direct from the USB serial interface with fixed path name?

 ### USB TTL serial cable
 Use the command `lsusb` to see it the USB serial is detected by the kernel.